Louise Fresco

 Louise Ottilie Fresco (born 11 February 1952) is a Dutch scientist and writer known for her work on globally sustainable food production.

 Career in academia

-Fresco has been the President of the Wageningen University & Research Executive Board since 1 July 2014.
+Fresco was President of the Wageningen University & Research Executive Board between 2014 and 2022.
 She is a professor at Wageningen University and a corresponding member of Belgium's Royal Academy of Overseas Sciences.

 Fresco is also a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 2009, a foreign member of the French Academy of Agriculture, a non-resident member of the Royal Swedish Academy of Agriculture and Forestry in Stockholm, a corresponding member of the Real Academia de Ingeniería in Madrid, a member of the Royal Holland Society of Sciences and Humanities and a foreign member of the Royal Flemish Academy of Belgium for Science and the Arts, Class of Natural Sciences in Brussels.
 She is a Distinguished Visiting Scholar of the Academy of Science South Africa.